 If you are getting your BG from Nightscout or you want to upload loop status/resuts to Nightscout, among other things you'll need to set 2 environment variabled: NIGHTSCOUT_HOST and API_SECRET.
 If you do not set and export these variables you will receive errors while running openaps report invoke monitor/ns-glucose.json and while executing ns-upload.sh script which is most probably part of your upload-recent-treatments alias.Make sure your API_SECRET is in hashed format.
 Please see this page for details.
-Additionally, your NIGHTSCOUT_HOST should be in a format like http://yourname.herokuapp.com(without trailing slash).
-For the complete visualization guide use this page from the OopenAPS documentation.
+Additionally, your NIGHTSCOUT_HOST should be in a format like http://yourname.herokuapp.com (without trailing slash).
+See also Openaps complete visualization guide for more details.